Settings #

 API keys #

-The API Keys tab displays your currently configured keys for the Satori Client API, and enables to rotate or delete keys and create new ones.
+The API Keys tab displays your currently configured keys for the Satori Client API, and enables you to rotate or delete keys and create new ones.

 Creating API keys #